 \section{Abstract}

 Flow Matching (FM) has emerged as a powerful paradigm for continuous normalizing flows, yet standard FM implicitly performs an unweighted $L^2$ regression over the entire ambient space.
 In high dimensions, this leads to a fundamental inefficiency: the vast majority of the integration domain consists of low-density ``void'' regions where the target velocity fields are often chaotic or ill-defined.
 In this paper, we propose {$\gamma$-Flow Matching ($\gamma$-FM)}, a density-weighted variant that aligns the regression geometry with the underlying probability flow.
 While density weighting is desirable, naive implementations would require evaluating the intractable target density.
-We circumvent this by introducing a Dynamic Density-Weighting strategy that estimates the \emph{target} density directly from training particles.
-This approach allows us to dynamically downweight the regression loss in void regions without compromising the simulation-free nature of FM.
-Theoretically, we establish that $\gamma$-FM minimizes the transport cost on a statistical manifold endowed with the $\gamma$-Stein metric, derive a variance-suppression bound for low-density regions, and use a weighted Dirichlet/spectral analysis to suggest a mechanism for smoother learned vector fields.
+We circumvent this by introducing a Dynamic Density-Weighting strategy that estimates the target density directly from training particles.
+This approach allows us to dynamically downweight the regression loss in void regions without compromising the simulation-free nature of FM. {Theoretically, we formulate an ideal $\gamma$-weighted regression geometry motivated by the $\gamma$-Stein metric, derive a variance-suppression bound for low-density regions, and use a weighted Dirichlet/spectral analysis to suggest a mechanism for smoother learned vector fields.
 Empirically, we evaluate $\gamma$-FM under a shared-time density-estimation protocol and compare it against both standard FM and an explicit Jacobian-regularized baseline using latent-space and image-space metrics.}